Wednesday, June 22, 2016 § Leave a comment

 2. Make some drawings.
 Since I only had to worry about neck and bridge positions this wasn’t too hard.
 I found some Stratocaster and Precision Bass plans on the internet to figure out an accurate technical diagram of the neck pockets.
 I used Hipshot documentation and some hand measuring for the bridge drilling and placed it on the same drawing as the neck pockets.
 I had to do a bit of guesswork about where the nut is in relation to the pocket, but I did my best to place the bridge drilling where scale length, measured from the nut, would be in the middle of the bridge’s adjustment range.

-): I momentarily deleted my cad software, but if you want my drawings, just message me and I’ll make them available to you!
+): I momentarily deleted my cad software, but if you want a .dxf of what I used, just message me and I’ll make it available to you!

 2.25 Ready your wood!
 I used the heavy duty circular saw and thickness planer at the open workshop to take each block of wood down to the required size.
 This really depends on what format your guitar body is gonna be, but it’s almost certainly easiest to start with rectangular blocks, glue them together, and then shape that as one piece.
 I left a bit of extra wood on (0.5-1mm) because these were not final surfaces, and would get taken down again during other steps in the process.